WebFiori/docs/command-line-interface.md

 * [Coloring Output](#coloring-output)

 ## Introduction
-One of the features of the framework is the ability to run it as a command line application using terminals.
+One of the features of the framework is the ability to run it as a command line application using terminal.
 This can be usefull if the server that the application is deployed in have SSH access.
 The command line interface of the framework has a limit functionality but the developer can extend it by creating custom commands.

 After completing the next set of tutorials, the developer should be able to use the framework using CLI.
 Also, he should be able to create his own custom commands and run them.